 Emerging Practices in Scholarship of Learning and Teaching in a Digital Era / Siu Cheung Kong et al.

-With millions of students to accommodate, Chinese educators appreciate the value of blended and digital formats.
-For this reason, some of the most thoughtful thinking on online instructional design continues to emerge from Chinese educational researchers.
+Some of the most thoughtful thinking on online instructional design continues to emerge from Chinese educational researchers.
 In Emerging Practices in Scholarship of Learning and Teaching in a Digital Era, Sieu Cheung Kong and colleagues explore best practices in eLearning with a focus on the higher education context.
 Targeting higher education institutions, teaching staff, and students, this new book explores everything from student learning experiences to assessment.
 The book also grapples with specific educational concerns, such as institution’s with “bring your own device” policies.
-While the examples are primarily focus on China’s specific educational context, the best practices explored by Kong and colleagues are universally relevant, making Emerging Practices in Scholarship of Learning and Teaching in a Digital Era essential reading for educators and trainers around the world.
+While the examples are primarily focus on China’s specific educational context, the best practices explored by Kong and colleagues are universally relevant, making Emerging Practices essential reading for educators and trainers around the world.

 Blended Learning in Action / Catlin Tucker and Tiffany Wycoff